 Basketball GM is a single-player basketball management simulation game.
 Set your roster, make trades, draft prospects, manage your finances, and try to build a dynasty.
 Play it in your browser now, completely 100% free!

 Money is the topic of the moment in the NBA, what with the unfortunate lockout and all.
-One relevant question is how much the budgets of different teams affects their ability to win.
+One relevant question is how much the budgets of different teams affect their abilities to win.
 The Lakers and Knicks, in the two biggest markets, can spend pretty much anything and still turn a profit.
 The Grizzlies and the Bobcats, not so much.

 But how does spending correlate with winning for NBA teams?